Airbus Helicopters H160: Design

 The Airbus Helicopters H160 takes advantage of several advanced manufacturing technologies and materials in order to produce a lighter, more efficient design.
 One weight-saving measure was the replacement of conventional hydraulic landing gear and brakes with electrical counterparts, the first helicopter in the world to do so; according to Airbus the elimination of hydraulic components makes the rotorcraft both lighter and safer.
 In 2015, Airbus claimed that the all-composite H160 would deliver the same basic performance as the rival AgustaWestland AW139 while being 1 tonne lighter, having a lower fuel consumption and offering 15–20% lower direct operating costs.
 The composite fuselage also provided for greater design freedom of the rotorcraft's external styling.
-During the aircraft's development features such as full de-icing equipment and a fly-by-wire control system were deemed too heavy or costly for the benefits involved and were eliminated.
+During the aircraft's development features such as full de-icing equipment and a fly-by-wire control system were deemed too heavy or costly for the benefits they would deliver and were eliminated.

-The H160 is the first rotorcraft to feature the Blue Edge five-bladed main rotor.
-This incorporates a double-swept shape that reduces the noise generation of blade-vortex interactions (BVI), a phenomenon which occurs when the blade impacts a vortex created at its tip, resulting in a 3–4 dB noise reduction and raising the effective payload by 100 kg compared with a scaled Eurocopter AS365 Dauphin rotor design.
+The H160 is the first rotorcraft to feature the Blue Edge main rotor.
+The main rotor has five blades which incorporate a double-swept shape that reduces the generation of blade–tip vortices.
+The resulting reduction in Blade-vortex interactions, a phenomenon which occurs when the blade impacts a vortex created at its tip, allows for a 3–4 dB noise reduction and raises the effective payload by 100 kg compared with a scaled Eurocopter AS365 Dauphin rotor design.
+The main rotor is also tilted 4° forward to reduce excessive pitching in forward flight and 2° to the right to compensate for translating tendency from the tail rotor's thrust.
 Aerodynamic innovations include a biplane tailplane stabiliser for greater low speed stability, and a quieter canted fenestron which combined produce an extra 80 kg of lift.
 The H160 is the first civilian helicopter to utilise a canted fenestron anti-torque tail rotor.
-The H160 will be powered by two Turbomeca Arrano turboshaft engines; a second engine, the Pratt & Whitney Canada PW210E, was to be offered as an alternative option, but this was eliminated due to insufficient power output and to reduce design complexity.
+The H160 will be powered by two Safran Arrano turboshaft engines; a second engine, the Pratt & Whitney Canada PW210E, was to be offered as an alternative option, but this was eliminated due to insufficient power output and to reduce design complexity.
 A redundant backup for the gearbox lubrication system enables in excess of five hours of flight following a primary failure without causing mechanical damage.

 In early 2015, Airbus claimed that the H160 is intended to have a "day one" availability rate expectation exceeding 95 percent.
 The H160 features the Helionix avionics suite, the cockpit being equipped with a total of four 6 × 8 in multifunctional displays.
 Airbus Helicopters collaborated with Esterline CMC to develop portions of the avionics, such as the CMA-9000 Flight Management System and the CMA-5024 GPS landing system sensor, to automate the landing process.
 A full flight simulator has also been developed for the H160, in partnership with Helisim and Thales Group.
 The avionics provide a level of commonality with the company's earlier Eurocopter EC145 T2 and Eurocopter EC175 helicopters.
 Commentators have stated that this commonality to be similar to AgustaWestland's rotorcraft family concept.